Where Things Went | Chapter 9 | Club

 Sleet, not wanting trouble, considered hopping the “safety” door and leaving King to himself.
-But, she didn’t want to abandon her friend.
-As her reluctance flourished, so too did the impatience of King.
+But she did not want to abandon her friend.
+As her reluctance flourished so too did the impatience of King.
 The workers were nearly upon them and Sleet looked frantically back and forth between King and the Instrumentalists.
 The grinding gears grew to a deafening whine, unable to overcome the bulky locks restraining them.

-In one final move, King rose his flaming fist in the air and brought it down on the control console.
+In one final move King rose his flaming fist in the air and brought it down on the control console.
 The motors of the lift lapped up King’s power, energized beyond belief.
-The locks snapped, the lift freed, and the pair rocketed up the side of the iron-glass Tower.
-The scaffolding shuttered, the instrumentalists were blown back, and Sleet fell on all fours, fighting against the weight of 10 worlds.
-Always attentive, the setting sun roused itself for this occasion, further shining across the sparkling City of Wonder.
+The locks snapped, the lift freed, and the pair rocketed up the side of the fractured iron-glass Tower.
+The scaffolding shuttered.
+Instrumentalists were blown back.
+Sleet fell on all fours fighting against the weight of 10 worlds.
+Always attentive, the setting sun roused itself for this occasion further shining across the sparkling City of Wonder.

 Sleet strained her neck to see what became of King.
-Through gritted teeth and winced eyes, she beheld King still standing upright, Crown aglow.
+Through gritted teeth and winced eyes she beheld King still standing upright, Crown aglow.
 Even King wavered ever so slightly as they blasted through the sky, his right sleeve left tattered by his fight with the controls.
-Up higher still approached the top of the skyscraper, obscured by the depressing gray clouds that adorned the lonesome realm.
-On their trip through these clouds, King again lit his arm aflame and held his hand flat in front of his chin.
+Up higher still approached the top of the skyscraper obscured by the depressing gray clouds that adorned the lonesome realm.
+On their trip through these clouds King again lit his arm aflame and held his hand out flat in front of his chin.

 She lost complete control of her orientation, overcome by a wicked vertigo.
-But, as quickly as she rose, she fell, like her beloved airplane.
-Not off the side of the Tower, but instead caught safely in King’s arms.
+As quickly as she rose she fell, like her beloved airplane.
+Thankfully not fallen off the side of the Tower but instead caught safely in King’s arms.
 The roar of the winds, flames, and machines lay dead.
 King stood calmly, smiling.
 He let her down.
 She warily, wearily found her footing on the roof of the mega structure.
 Bent over, hands-on-knees, panting, she asked King, “Was… That… Whatyouwantedtoshowme?
 Ah, ah, ah.”

 Sleet ran as cautiously as possible to the other edge of the Tower.
 Below stood King on a new patio balcony that jutted out from the side of the otherwise featureless exterior.
-A loving, labored addition made by the instrumentalists at King’s behest.
+A loving, labored addition made by the Instrumentalists at King’s behest.
 A shimmering glass door lead into a completely refurbished studio.
 The very same Sleet so excellently performed in.
 This was the true surprise.
-King helped her down, eager to give a boastful tour.
+King eagerly helped her down to give a boastful tour.

-A quiet drummer tapped along to an automated piano in a distant corner of the swanky lounge.
-A relaxing, evening jazz enveloped the atmosphere.
+A quiet drummer dribbled along to an automated piano in a distant corner of the swanky lounge.
+A relaxing evening jazz enveloped the atmosphere.
 Intentionally reserved lighting, posh seating, a well-dressed Instrumentalist bartender squeaked a shiny wineglass clean beneath his crooked bow-tie.
-Marble countertops and tile-wood floors lead to the modestly elevated, yet still quite elegant stage.
+Marble countertops and tile-wood floors lead to the modestly elevated, quite elegant stage.
 The only thing atop this stage was the microphone of the mystery woman, Snow.
 It sat lonely in the stage lights.

 “You did this… For me?”
 Sleet was awestruck, overjoyed by the personal gift.

-In response, King leapt over a nearby table, then took another great step ascending to the stage.
-He grabbed the microphone and blared through the otherwise demure speakers, “Sure did!”
-The moment Sleet saw the Crown and microphone together… And heard the speakers sing… The sounds rung as feedback in her ears, and her mind flashed back to the visions these items gave her.
-Yes, she remembers now… King… He was crying… Feign warned her about… The Crown… She…
+In response King leapt over a nearby table then took another great step ascending to the stage.
+He grabbed the microphone and blared through the previously demure speakers, “Sure did!”
+The moment Sleet saw the Crown and microphone together… And heard the speakers sing… The sounds rang as feedback in her ears.
+Her mind flashed back to the visions these items gave her.
+Yes, she remembered now… King… He was crying… Feign warned me about… The Crown… She…

 “Huh?
 Oh, um.
 I-It’s amazing.
 Really, thank you.”
 Sleet looked away, now troubled by the scenes that felt more and more real.